 You are working in the industry and want to become a qualified marine engineer.

-four GCSEs at grade C or 4, including English and mathematics, and to be employed within a marine related industry.
+Three GCSEs at grade 3 and you must be employed within a marine related industry.

-From a pathway of units that suit your job, covering all aspects of servicing and maintenance of marine engines.
+You will spend one day a week at college for 18 to 24 months, with our team of friendly expert tutors and will select a pathway of units that suit your job, covering all aspects of servicing and maintaining marine engines.

 Spending time in our new purpose-built marine engineering workshop.